Arduboy Course - Part III: Animated Sprites

 Wouldn’t it be great if we could bring all the momentum-calculation stuff also into a re-usable form?
 Then we could have multiple things that react to gravity and and that we can apply momentum to…

-Let’s modify our Player struct from earlier and turn it into a class called Entity.
-Our player character will then be an instance of this class, and if we want to add non-player-characters (NPCs) later, they can also be instances of that same class!
+.
+Our player character will then be an instance of this class, and if we want to add non-player-characters (NPCs) later, they can also be instances of that same class!👉 What we need:

-• Let’s make one called init to initialize it (set all the starting values)
+to initialize it (set all the starting values) - One method to

 Include it in the main file like this: